robbienetzke/personalprojects/README.md

 # Hi

 You are viewing a repository of some of my favorite projects that I have taken on.
-Some have been given to me as problems in an academic setting: these programming projects, analyses and proofs can be found in the schoolprojects directory.
+Some have been given to me as problems in an academic setting.
+These programming projects, analyses and proofs can be found in the schoolprojects directory.
 Outside of academics, I have taken an interest in algorithmic stock trading.
 These algorithms may be found in stocktradingalgos.

 # stocktradingalgos